 Business skills such as sales, negotiation and communication, are much harder to improve through practice.
 You might have to attend an expensive in-person workshop to practice these skills or learn while you’re at work - no doubt making costly mistakes along the way

 Traditional business online courses include tutorial videos, articles and quizzes.
 However, without practicing what you’ve learnt, you’ll have forgotten over 95% of this material after 30 days.

 The key benefit of virtual reality is that it lets you learn through experience in realistic virtual environments.
 You can practice negotiating, selling a product or presenting, all in the safety of the virtual world.

-In addition, with the recent improvements on Google, Amazon and IBM Watson Speech-to-Text analysis, the scope for voice analysis and instant feedback means that you can measure your own performance and practice until you feel confident in the real world.
+In addition, with the recent improvements to Google, Amazon and IBM Watson Speech-to-Text analysis, the scope for voice analysis and instant feedback means that you can measure your own performance and practice until you feel confident using that skill in the real world.

-Plenty of business and life skills can be enhanced by virtual reality, from public speaking to dentistry:
+Plenty of business and soft skills can be enhanced by virtual reality, from public speaking to leadership:

 We believe VR is the most effective, safe, and affordable way to combine experiential learning with traditional online learning.
 They form the perfect partnership because many people don’t want to be in the virtual world for long periods of time, and it can be difficult to read text within a VR headset.

-You’ll learn how to cope with common distractions, such as mobile phones ringing, bright stage lighting, and audio feedback.
-You’ll then put on a VR headset and practice what you’ve been taught while giving a speech in a virtual conference room.
+For example, you’ll learn how to cope with common distractions, such as mobile phones ringing, bright stage lighting, and audio feedback through our training videos.
+Then you’ll put on a VR headset and practice what you’ve been taught while giving a speech in a virtual conference room.

 We believe virtual reality will play an important part in the future of online training courses, particularly in the corporate training sector.
-It’s a much more engaging and exciting way to learn topics from sales, to networking, to culture training, and more.
+It’s a much more engaging and exciting way to learn topics, from public speaking, to B2B sales, to networking, to emotional intelligence, and more.